open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Understanding team participation

-Once you have picked your official team members, consider adding them to your project's Contributors Insights page by using [the team sync feature](../features/contributor-insights.md#how-to-create-a-contributor-insight-page).
+Once you have recruited your official team members, consider adding them to your project's Contributors Insights page by using [the team sync feature](../features/contributor-insights.md#how-to-create-a-contributor-insight-page).
 This can be useful in monitoring their progress.

 ![team sync gif](../../static/gif/team-sync.gif)